• Slang User's Guide

 The D3D12 ray tracing pipeline adds a new mechanism for passing shader parameters.
 In addition to allowing shader parameters to be passed to the entire pipeline via root parameters, each shader table entry provides storage space for passing argument data specific to that entry.

-Similar to the use of a pipline layout (root signature) to configure the use of root parameters, each kernel used within shader entries must be configured with a “local root signature” that defines how the storage space in the shader table entry is to be used.
+Similar to the use of a pipeline layout (root signature) to configure the use of root parameters, each kernel used within shader entries must be configured with a “local root signature” that defines how the storage space in the shader table entry is to be used.
 Shader parameters are still bound to registers and spaces as for non-ray-tracing code, and the local root signature simply allows those same registers/spaces to be associated with locations in a shader table entry.

 One important detail is that some shader table entries are associated with a kernel for a single stage (e.g., a single miss shader), while other shader table entries are associated with a “hit group” consisting of up to one each of an intersection, any-hit, and closest-hit kernel.
 Because multiple kernels in a hit group share the same shader table entry, they also share the configured slots in that entry for binding root constants, blocks, etc.